-But how many bottles of oil people need?
+But how many bottles of oil do people need?
 Maybe 2 or 3 bottles per year?

-Many distributors do OK in a first or second month.
+Many distributors do OK in the first or second month.

 Naturally, they start to procrastinate, finding excuses… but the bottom line is they stop selling.

 The problem is that they have to maintain the 100PV every single month – but if they can’t sell it, they start to lose money.